 MNR provides a valuable service in giving a home to several large preserved diesel locomotives, currently including classes 20, 31, 37, 47 and 50, and these haul the bulk of the trains through the year.
 However, many of the railway's numerous supporters and volunteer workers (and, indeed, the Trust Council which manages the railway) recognise that in order to attract non-enthusiast visitors and passengers – mum and dad, granny and grandpa and 2.4 children, so to speak – there can be no substitute for the magic of steam.
 It's no accident that the majority of preserved railways up and down the country use steam haulage most of the time.

-MNR recently announced that Dennis Howells and Bruce Murray have been appointed, respectively, Steam Inspector and Chief Steam Engineer.
-This is welcome news and suggests that MNR are taking seriously the great benefits steam traction can bring to a preserved line.
+MNR have certainly organised some outstanding steam gala events which attracted major steam locomotives and large numbers of enthusiasts.
+The railway also has adopted the practice of hiring in at least one steam loco to work regular services each summer.
 Nevertheless in 2009 a group of MNR members realised that the cost and the task of acquiring, maintaining and operating a permanent resident steam locomotive was likely to be beyond the resources of a railway already heavily committed to diesel traction and to a number of large and vital improvement projects.
 They therefore resolved to do it themselves, forming a separate company for the purpose.

 The company, NHSRLtd., raised sufficient money to acquire the locomotive and to fund its restoration to working order.
-They found a convenient and welcoming home at the Yaxham premises of engineer and boilersmith Mervyn Mayes and three years later restoration work is virtually complete and the loco has moved to Bressingham Steam Museum for final painting, initial testing and some gentle running-in on their quarter mile of track before going off to a longer line to do some real work for the first time in many years.
+They found a convenient and welcoming home at the Yaxham premises of engineer and boilersmith Mervyn Mayes.
+Eight years later restoration work is virtually complete and the loco has moved to Bressingham Steam Museum for final painting, initial testing and some gentle running-in on their quarter mile of track before going off to a longer line to do some real work for the first time in many years.

 You can contact NHSRLtd. by clicking the button on the left.